PackRuble/cardoteka/README.md

 6. We save the new value to cardoteka, and after triggering watcher..:
 7. console-> 3️⃣State is premium?: value=false

-That is, roughly speaking, we can have very many notifiers with wiretapping attached  that will automatically update the state after the values in the storage change.
+That is, roughly speaking, we can have very many notifiers with callbacks attached  that will automatically update the state after the values in the storage change.

 ### `Cubit` (bloc)